SecOpsPete/threat-hunting-scenarios/the-invisible-rdp/README.md

 ## ⚠️ Limitations & Considerations

 This investigation was conducted within the context of a CyberRange lab environment.
-While the behaviors observed (including external RDP access, suspicious use of `svchost.exe`, and repeated execution of `wermgr.exe`) strongly resemble post-compromise activity seen in real-world attacks, it is possible that:
+While the behaviors observed (including external RDP access and suspicious use of `svchost.exe`) strongly resemble post-compromise activity seen in real-world attacks, it is possible that:

 - Some or all of these behaviors are part of a **deliberate red team simulation** or threat emulation setup
 - The system was **intentionally exposed** to simulate insecure RDP posture